I1820/mia/README.md

 * Minimalistic dependencies, you're node only should be able to make MQTT requests
 * Dead simple sample codes
+* You can deploy it over your personal PaaS for mission-critical security or high-availability purposes

 ### I1820 Main Components